rpi-virtuell/FOERBICO_und_rpi-virtuell/Website/content/englisch/teamseite_en/index.md

 **Jörg Lohrer**

 Jörg Lohrer is the project coordinator and supports community management.
-Through his experience in the leadership team of RPI-Virtuell and Reliab, he has gained knowledge in networking.
+Through his experience in the leadership team of rpi-virtuell and reliab, he has gained knowledge in networking.

 Contact: [lohrer@comenius.de](mailto:lohrer@comenius.de)